They say…

 Many of the smaller specialist beer shops also have a web presence and will do mail order, although few run to full scale internet shopping: you can read their list online, but you’ll have to phone them up to make the order.
 One exception is Fabeers in York, with a range of around 700 including several small brewers from the north of England.

-Vahe Nersessian opened his city centre in 1998, motivated by a personal interest in speciality beers acquired while living in Belgium.
+Vahe Nersessian opened his centre in 1998, motivated by a personal interest in speciality beers acquired while living in Belgium.
 The website was added two years ago and though the shop is still the mainstay the internet trade is growing.
 It would grow faster, he says, if he could afford more advertising to promote it.

 With seven supermarkets around the York ring road, Vahe wisely concentrates on a specialist market where expertise and the personal touch makes a difference: he could move to web sales and reduce his overheads with an out-of-town warehouse, but he’d lose the contact with customers.
 “Information is valuable”, says Vahe, after breaking off to give expert advice to customers on everything from strawberry-flavoured beers to German schnapps.